-- A. The City of Keene shall prepare a capital improvement program (CIP) with a span of six (6) years. - B. The CIP shall be updated annually.The CIP will include all projects anticipated to be undertaken in the ensuing six (6) year period that have an estimated cost in excess of \$20,000 and an anticipated useful life of at least five (5) years. - B. All capital projects or equipment purchases that have an estimated cost of at least \$20,000 and an estimated useful life of at least five years will be included in the capital improvement program (CIP) planning process.
-These projects may include capital asset preservation projects (designed to preserve the functionality and condition of major infrastructure systems and City facilities) with an estimated cost of at lease \$20,000 and which increase the useful life of the asset by at least five years. - C. The CIP shall contain revenue projections and rate impacts that support estimated operating costs as well as the proposed capital program.
+- A. The City of Keene shall prepare a capital improvement program (CIP) with a span of six (6) years. - B. The CIP shall be updated annually.
+All capital projects or equipment purchases that have an estimated cost of at least \$20,000 and an estimated useful life of at least five years will be included in the capital improvement program (CIP) planning process.
+These projects may include capital asset preservation projects (designed to preserve the functionality and condition of major infrastructure systems and City facilities) with an estimated cost of at least \$20,000 and which increase the useful life of the asset by at least five years. - C. The CIP shall contain revenue projections and rate impacts that support estimated operating costs as well as the proposed capital program.
 Expenditures included in each year of the CIP (operations, debt service and capital) will be equal to estimated revenue available to finance proposed activity in each year of the CIP.
-Cost and revenue estimates in projected years will be presented for planning purposes, and are based upon the then current best available information.
+Cost and revenue estimates in projected years will be presented for planning purposes, and are based upon the then current best available information. - D. Each project funding-request shall originate from a City department and shall include the following information (as applicable): - 1) A description of the project. - 2) A cost estimate and funding profile. - A project time line.

-- D. Each project funding-request shall originate from a City department and shall include the following information (as applicable): - 1) A description of the project. - 2) A cost estimate and funding profile. - 3) A project time line. - 4) A priority ranking. - 5)4) An estimate of the operating budget impact. - 6)5) A reference to alignment with City Council Goals Community Goals. - A reference to alignment with the Comprehensive Master Plan (Focus Area). - E. CIP Funding Methodology - Whenever possible, CIP projects will be funded with available resources, examples of which are current revenues, grants, donations, and reserves, but not debt. - 2) Appropriate uses of debt include project such as: - a) One time nonrecurring investments (ex. the construction of a new asset, or the expansion or adaptation of an existing asset to provide added service delivery capacity or to meet changing community needs. - b) Projects necessary due to regulatory requirements (ex. water treatment plant expansion due to EPA permit changes) when resources other than debt are not available. - c) Projects necessary due to asset or system operational failure or obsolescence when resources other than debt are not available. - The CIP shall be reviewed by the Finance, Organization and Personnel Committee and the Planning Board. - F.G.
-The CIP will be the subject of a public hearing before adoption. - G.H.
-The funding requests in the first year of the adopted CIP will be included in the next annual budget document. - Upon project completion, any residual funds shall be returned to the fund that provided the original appropriation unless otherwise directed by the City Council.
+- 4) An estimate of the operating budget impact. - 5) A reference to alignment with City Council Goals. - 6) A reference to alignment with the Comprehensive Master Plan (Focus Area).

+E. CIP Funding Methodology

+- Whenever possible, CIP projects will be funded with available resources, examples of which are current revenues, grants, donations, and reserves, but not debt. - 2) Appropriate uses of debt include project such as: - a) One time nonrecurring investments (ex. the construction of a new asset, or the expansion or adaptation of an existing asset to provide added service delivery capacity or to meet changing community needs. - b) Projects necessary due to regulatory requirements (ex. water treatment plant expansion due to EPA permit changes) when resources other than debt are not available. - F. c) Projects necessary due to asset or system operational failure or obsolescence when resources other than debt are not available.
+The CIP shall be reviewed by the Finance, Organization and Personnel Committee and the Planning Board. - G. The CIP will be the subject of a public hearing before adoption. - H. The funding requests in the first year of the adopted CIP will be included in the next annual budget document. - I. Upon project completion, any residual funds shall be returned to the fund that provided the original appropriation unless otherwise directed by the City Council.